-Tanya Keys

-Deputy Secretary
+Tanya Keys, Deputy Secretary

 Kansas Department for Children and Families

-Chair Concannon, Vice-Chair Humphries, and Ranking Member Ousley, thank you for allowing me the opportunity to address the committee.
-I'm pleased to share the key findings from the final report of the Crossover Youth Working Group.
-We appreciate the dedicated participation across disciplines in the working group and data task group this past year.
-In addition, we are grateful for the facilitation, expertise, data assembly and report preparation provided by Hina Shah and colleagues at the Kansas Health Institute (KHI.)
-Hina Shah presented to you the workgroup efforts and processes.
+Chair Concannon, Vice Chair Baumgardner, and Members of the Committee:

+Thank you for allowing me the opportunity to share key findings from the final report of the Crossover Youth Working Group.
+We appreciate the dedicated participation across disciplines in the working group and data task group in 2019 and were grateful for the facilitation and report preparation provided by Hina Shah and colleagues at the Kansas Health Institute (KHI.)
 My remarks focus on key takeaways and findings from data analysis of the workgroup regarding sixteen (16) specific data elements set forth in the 2019 legislative budget proviso.